swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 <a name="request"></a>
 ##### 2.2.4.3.
 Request

-The `<Request>` element MUST be present in all responses where a corresponding request could be parsed and authenticated to originate from a legitimate requester.
+The `<Request>` element MAY be present in a response.
+However, it is RECOMMENDED not to include this element since it makes the response message unnecessary large.
+Instead the requester of a sign operation is expected to save the request message in its session for later use when processing a response message.

 <a name="signerassertioninfo"></a>
 ##### 2.2.4.4.
 SignerAssertionInfo